-Profit before taxation in 2022/23 reduced year on year by c£35m.
-This is driven primarily by the Motor product, through a combination of current year and prior year claims performance.
-Current year, net of quota share, is £20m adverse to the previous year primarily due to the impact of inflationary pressures seen during 2022/23.
-Prior year reserve releases in 2021/22 were £15m higher than in 2022/23, reflecting Covid margin generated in 2020/21 released in 2021/22.
+Profit before taxation in 2022/23 reduced year on year by c£14m.
+This is driven primarily by the Motor product and reflects prior year claims performance with 2022/23 benefitting from release of c£10m Covid margin generated in 2020/21.

-A.2 Investment Performance
+A.3 Investment Performance

-A.2.1 Income and expenses arising from investments by asset class
+A.3.1 Income and expenses arising from investments by asset class.

 The table below shows a summary of the market value and income from AICL's investments, excluding cash, split by asset class.
+Investment properties, leased to Group and currently held for sale are valued at the lower of current market value and deprecated historical cost.